geopm/geopm/service/docs/source/runtime.rst

 ------------------------------

-The best recommendation for building the GEOPM HPC Runtime is to follow the developer documentation posted
+The best recommendation for building the GEOPM HPC Runtime is to follow the developer documentation posted in the :doc:`developer guide <devel>`.
-`here <devel.html>`__.
 This will enable the use of the GEOPM Service and will also provide the latest development in the GEOPM repository.